 Rent due vs rent collected is often the basis on which property managers determine their fee for rent collection activities.

 For example, if a property manager charges 10% of ‘rent due’ and a tenant owes £1,000, then the property manager’s fee would equate to £100.

 However, let’s say the tenant doesn’t pay or only provides a partial payment, your fee payable to the property manager would still be £100.

 With ‘rent collected’, the fee for this service is based on the actual rent collected from the tenant, regardless of what was actually due.

 3. Tenant find fees

-Using these portals are only cost efficient if you have multiple properties on offer, creating an advantage for property managers.
+Using these portals are only cost-efficient if you have multiple properties on offer, creating an advantage for property managers.
 Think of it like getting a discount for buying in bulk.
 A landlord with a single tenant can’t take advantage of these savings, but a property manager can.

-Finding a tenant services offered by property manages will usually cover the cost of posting on Zoopla & Right Move, conducting viewings, drawing up the tenancy agreement & collecting the first month’s rent.
+Finding tenant services offered by property managers will usually cover the cost of posting on Zoopla & Right Move, conducting viewings, drawing up the tenancy agreement & collecting the first month’s rent.